 Dear All,

-A small clarification to make the matter clear :-
+A small clarification to make the matter clear:

-Non compete clause - You shall not carry on or to be engaged or intersected in carrying on the trade or business similar to the trade or business of the company during your service with company and for a period of 2 years subsequent to the termination of the contract within India or abroad including joining of any competing organization from similar trade.
+Non-compete clause - You shall not carry on or be engaged in any trade or business similar to that of the company during your service with the company and for a period of 2 years following the termination of the contract, within India or abroad, including joining any competing organization from a similar trade.

 From India, Bhubaneswar